Citation, DOI, disclosures and article data

 Cardiac lipomas have been associated with a variety of arrhythmias.

-They can arise in variety of locations and some may arise in relation to papillary muscles 8.
+They can arise in a variety of locations and some may arise in relation to papillary muscles 8.

 In general, cardiac lipomas usually appear as hyperechoic masses on echocardiography due to their fat content.
 However, the appearance of lipomas on echocardiography may also vary depending on their location.
 Lipomas in the pericardial space may appear as hypoechoic lesions, whereas those located within the cardiac chambers are homogeneous and hyperechoic.